petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 into a batch process as quickly as possible, which will manifest as small changes.

-## Examples of CR workflows

-Microsoft Excel.
-If you could do everything in Excel, that would count as a CR workflow.
-Now, there are many reasons you shouldn't do that, but it fits the criteria:

-1. Version controlled
-2. Outputs are consistent with inputs and process definitions

 ## Tactics for continuous reproducibility

 Many think their work is reproducible,